common name: tetrio sphinx, giant gray sphinx, frangipani hornworm

 Echites umbellata Jacq. ( devil's potato) (native Florida hostplant?)

-Frangipani trees have lemon to gardenia like fragrant and waxy flowers that are used to string together Hawaiian leis.
-They are typically planted to create a tropical look to urban areas.
+Frangipani trees have lemon to gardenia-like fragrant and waxy flowers that are used in Hawaiian leis.
+They are typically planted to create a tropical look in urban areas.
 Some varieties grow up to 25 feet with an equal spread.
 There are also smaller varieties that grow to heights of 6 feet.
 Frangipani trees originated in the New World tropics, from the Caribbean Islands and Central America.

-Jasminum spp. (jasmine) (this host record may be in error as P. rubra is sometimes referred to as jasmine [Morton and Ledin 1952])
+Jasminum spp. (jasmine) (this host record may be in error as Plumeria rubra is sometimes referred to as jasmine [Morton and Ledin 1952])

 Tetrio sphinx caterpillars often appear in gardens or landscaping and can defoliate frangipani trees in a few days or couple of weeks.
 One caterpillar can devour three large leaves per day.
-They typically start feeding from the leaf tip and work back and have been known to feed on tree stems if excessive feeding depletes leaf availability.
+They typically start feeding from the leaf tip and have been known to feed on tree stems if leaves are unavailable.
 They are typically present from July to September in southern Florida.